adam-maj/robotics/README.md

 ![Control](./images/readme/control.png)

-As we've discussed, robotic control is by far the hardest part of building robotic systems due to the incomprehensible complexity of the real world, and we are currently far from true generalization.
+As we've discussed, robotic control is by far the hardest part of building robotic systems due to the incomprehensible complexity of the real world.

+We are currently far from true generalization in this domain.

 Robotic control deals with converting task and action plans from the robot's planning system (ex: "pick up the ball," "open the pack of dates," "walk up the stairs") into actual motor control outputs.

-Our approach to robotic control has gone through 3 major shifts over the past 3 decades:
+The approach robotic control has gone through 3 major shifts over the past 3 decades:

 1. **Classical Control** - We initially tried to manually design robotic control policies with our own manually programmed physics models, resembling early efforts in deep learning to accomplish manual feature engineering.
 2. **Deep Reinforcement Learning** - Driven by progress in deep reinforcement learning in the 2010s after AI systems became adept at games like Atari, Go, and Dota, reinforcement learning algorithms were successfully applied to learn robotic control policies, especially in simulation.
-3. **Robotic Transformers** - Driven by recent progress in generative models, transformers trained on internet scale data have now been successfully re-purposed for robotics.
+3. **Robotic Transformers** - Following recent progress in generative models, transformers trained on internet scale data have now been successfully re-purposed for robotics.

 Let's take a look at these major transitions, along with the other important breakthroughs in robotic control that have gotten us to current capabilities.